uyencfi/tp/docs/DeveloperGuide.md

 ![UndoRedoState0](images/UndoRedoState0.png)

 Step 2.
-The user executes `delete 5` command to delete the 5th person in the EdRecord.
-The `delete` command calls `Model#commitEdRecord()`, causing the modified state of the EdRecord after the `delete 5` command executes to be saved in the `edRecordStateList`, and the `currentStatePointer` is shifted to the newly inserted EdRecord state.
+The user executes `delete 5` command to delete the 5th person in EdRecord.
+The `delete` command calls `Model#commitEdRecord()`, causing the modified state of EdRecord after the `delete 5` command executes to be saved in the `edRecordStateList`, and the `currentStatePointer` is shifted to the newly inserted EdRecord state.

 ![UndoRedoState1](images/UndoRedoState1.png)